Custom AI Development: Cost, ROI, Process (2026 Guide)

 Once the problem is clear, Omdena evaluates data readiness.
 This includes mapping available data sources, identifying gaps, and defining how data can be accessed and used.
 Privacy, retention, consent, and regulatory requirements are addressed upfront.
 For high-risk use cases, human review and oversight are built into the design.

-How Nexus Supports This Step
+How Umaku Supports This Step

-Nexus documents data dependencies and governance rules directly inside the project roadmap.
+Umaku documents data dependencies and governance rules directly inside the project roadmap.
 Compliance and review checkpoints remain visible throughout delivery.
 This ensures governance decisions stay connected to implementation work instead of becoming side documents that teams ignore.

-Project Roadmap in Nexus
+Project Roadmap in Umaku

 Step 3: Architecture Choice